How to Invest a Million Dollars

 What’s your time horizon?

 Basically, how long do you plan on having this money invested?
 It’s an oversimplification, but in most cases, the shorter your horizon, the less aggressive you should be investing your money.
-With a million dollars, it’s hard to imagine you’d need it all right away, but if you need to have some of it available in a month, a year, or even three years, you’ll probably want to avoid investing that portion heavily in equities, aka stocks, since they can fluctuate considerably in value — and may not be all there when you need it.
+With a million, it’s hard to imagine you’d need it all right away, but if you need to have some of it available in a month, a year, or even three years, you’ll probably want to avoid investing that portion heavily in equities, aka stocks, since they can fluctuate considerably in value—and may not be all there when you need it.

 What are your circumstances?